DanielleMStevens/logseq/pages/A Chromosomal Insertion Toolbox for Promoter Probing, Mutant Complementation, and Pathogenicity Studies in Ralstonia solanacearum.md

 		- we included an antibiotic resistance gene for selection of insertions, multiple restriction sites, and a GATEWAY cassette to facilitate the directional cloning of any promoter::gene combination (Figure 1A)
 		- To avoid read-through to and from neighboring chromosomal regions, once integrated, transcriptional terminators were also cloned at both sides of the inserted element (Figure 1)
 		- pRCG, pRCT, and pRCK, containing a gentamicin, tetracycline, or kanamycin
+	- **The pRC vectors stably deliver insertion elements into the chromosome of R. solanacearum GMI1000.**
+		-